ickshonpe/bevy_ui_borders/README.md

 * A Bevy plugin that adds border and outline rendering to UI nodes.

-* Versions 0.2+ support Bevy 0.10, 0.1 supports Bevy 0.9.
+* Supports Bevy 0.10

-* No support for border styles due to the limitations of the current Bevy UI renderer.
+* Only supports solid one-colour borders due to the limitations of the current Bevy UI renderer.

 #